callenb/callenb.github.io/_posts/2019-07-31-wheres-grandma.md

 ---
 layout: post
 title: "Where's Grandma"
-author: callenb
+date: 2019-07-31T22:46:40+01:00
 description: Before my Mum died in 2004, she often talked to me about her Mother, Eva Lichtenstein, who she had lost contact with, and wanted to know what happened to her.
 I began looking for my Grandma and so far I have discovered some extraordinary family history.
-date: 2019-07-31T22:46:40+01:00
 image: '/images/1928/FH-Photo-Eva-Lichtenstein.jpg'
+image-caption: "Eva Lichtenstein, my maternal Grandmother"
+author: callenb
+locale: en_GB
+status:
 ---
 This is a photo of Eva Lichtenstein, who is my maternal Grandmother.
 When I was nearly 10 years old, my Dad told me my Mum was Jewish.
 When Mum found out, she insisted on making me promise not to tell anyone.
 She worried how people would react if they knew.